Go Backpacking

 Accommodation

-The span of accommodation options is close to limitless in Hanoi.
+The range of accommodation options in Hanoi is nearly limitless.
 Many people stay somewhere within the Old Quarter portion of the city, close to many famous sites and jammed with traffic, people, and street food.

 There is no shortage of hotels, guest houses, and hostels in the Old Quarter.
-As with much of Asia, guest houses are usually arranged in double rooms, making it most affordable to have a partner to room up with.
+As with much of Asia, guest houses are usually arranged in double rooms, making it most affordable to room up with a partner.

 Dorm beds can be found for around $5 (117,000 VND) per night.
-If you increase the budget, you can use every decent room with air conditioning (for the summer) for about $12 - $15 per night for two.
+If you increase the budget, you can use any decent room with air conditioning (for the summer) for about $12-$15 per night for two.

 One more baby step up the budget, and you stay in near-luxury hotels for $20 (465,000 VND) per night.